catchorg/Catch2/docs/command-line.md

 without assertions, into errors.
 Because these might be intended, warnings are not enabled by default, but user can opt in.

+You can enable multiple warnings at the same time.

 There are currently two warnings implemented:

 ```